History of the Jews in Bukovina: Soviet occupation and Axis period

 An organization of Jews from Bukovina, known as Landsmannschaft, was founded in Tel Aviv in 1944 by Manfred Reifer.
-They adopted radical Zionist beliefs.
 Bukovinian Jews living in the United States helped to create the Museum of Bukovinian Jewry in 2008.

 Traian Popovici and the Jews of Cernăuți

 In 1941, the new governor announced his decision that all the Jews of Cernăuți must be deported to Transnistria.
 After talks with the governor, the latter agreed that Traian Popovici, the new mayor of Cernăuți under Romanian administration, would be allowed to nominate 200 Jews which were to be exempted.
 Unsatisfied with the modest concession, Popovici tried reaching Antonescu himself, this time arguing that Jews were of capital importance to Cernăuți's economy and requested a postponement until replacements could be found.
 As a result, he was allowed to expand the list, which covered 20,000 Jews in its final version.

 Traian Popovici is honored by Israel's Yad Vashem memorial as one of the Righteous Among the Nations, an honour given to non-Jews who behaved with heroism in trying to save Jews from the genocide of the Holocaust.